fraunhofer-isi/micat/doc/source/ecologic_indicators/reduction_AP.md

 ---
 title: Reduction in air pollutants
 description: This page shows the equations necessary to calculate the reduction in air pollutants.
-The calculations are also used for CO2-emissions.
 license: AGPL
 ---